 In July 2019 I was touring Oregon to market my book Viking Age Brew.
 I wanted to brew sahti farmhouse ale at a local commercial brewery so that people could actually taste what I’m talking about.
 Luckily The Ale Apothecary in Bend, Oregon answered my collaboration call.
 This collaboration brew is a fine example of how sahti can be brewed far away from its origins.

 I had already interviewed The Ale Apothecary’s founder Paul Arney for the Viking Age Brew and I knew his interest in Nordic farmhouse ales.
 He had a made a sahti kuurna and brewed a sahti inspired beer Sahati with it.
-He had been at the Norsk Kornølfestival in Norway.
+He had been at the Norsk Kornølfestival in Norway (see this video about Paul’s visit to Norway).
 It was natural to contact him first.

 I wanted to see The Ale Apothecary for several other reasons as well.
 Paul Arney has designed a unique brewing process that is the main “ingredient” of the brewery: mashing, lautering, fermentation takes place in the wood.
 There’s a copper kettle for boiling the wort but even that is not always used.
 Brewery’s ales typically go through mixed sour fermentation and long aging in barrels.
 In short, the brewery is a vintage beer shrine!

 This collaboration brew was part of the Viking Yeti Beer Tour to the Pacific Northwest with American beer writer Jereme Zimmerman.
 See Jereme’s tour recap and my wrap-up of the tour highlights.
 I’m certainly not the first Finn to brew sahti in the USA.
 See for example Brewing Up A Sahti, a video about a collaboration between Finnish brewer Markku Pulliainen and Dock Street Brewery in Philadelphia.